josdejong/jsoneditor/docs/api.md

 - `{boolean} allowSchemaSuggestions`

-  Enables autocomplete suggestions based on the JSON schema. when enabled and schema is configured, the editor will suggest text completions based on the schema properties, examples and enums.
+  Enables autocomplete suggestions based on the JSON schema. `false` by default. when enabled and schema is configured, the editor will suggest text completions based on the schema properties, examples and enums.

   **limitation**: the completions will be presented only for a valid json.